dylan-turner25/arpctheme/README.md

 corner of the plot and (1,1) is the top right corner.
 Setting coordinates outside the 0 to 1 range is also possible and will place the logo into the margins of the plot.
 The size of the logo can be adjusted using the `size` argument, which defaults to 0.3.
+The `alpha` argument can be used to adjust the transparency of the logo to create a watermark type effect.

 ``` r